rustunit/rustunit.github.io/content/blog/drafts/bevy-meetup-2/index.md

 tags=["rust","bevy","gamedev"]
 +++

-We are closing in on the third ever virtual [Bevy Meetup on April 18th](https://www.meetup.com/bevy-game-development/events/300167964/).
-Time to look back and review the goals set and achieved.
+We are closing in on the third-ever virtual [Bevy Meetup on April 18th](https://www.meetup.com/bevy-game-development/events/300167964/).
+Time to look back and review.

 <!-- more -->